CoFH/EcoMods/CoFHRecipeTweaks/CoFHRecipeTweaks - Readme.md

 These recipes all make a bit more sense in other workstations, and the upgrade level is the same, so there's not really a balance issue.
 (You can find a video on YouTube of a guy making a rivet on an anvil, if you are curious.)

 Rebar's cost for only being used in a T3 material is just a little too pricey to justify, and Rivets also felt slightly too expensive for what they are.
 Since Screws are produced 4 at a time (and Nails 16), 4 seemed like a good round number to use.

-For Fiberglass, look up how it's made and you can see this is the more appropriate workstation for it.
-It also gives the Spin Melter another recipe which is definitely needs - Nylon Thread just isn't *that* in demand.

 ## Research Paper Changes: